By: Gina Poirier, For Every Mom Contributor.

 So why is it significant that her lamp does not go out?
 Consider verse 18 in its entirety: “She sees that her trading is profitable, and her lamp does not go out at night.”
 Her side hustles are making enough money to keep everyone comfortable!
 She is also wise enough to ration the oil so it doesn’t run out (see the Parable of the Ten Virgins in Matthew 25).

-5. Every wife and mother should aspire to live like her.
+5. Every wife and mother should aspire to live like the Proverbs 31 woman.

 Consider this: the family in Proverbs 31 is making enough money to employ servants and have nice clothes.
 This is in part because of Mrs. 31’s side businesses, but it’s also evident that her husband is a man of standing the community, hanging out with the elders (v.
 23).
 She is also in excellent health as far as we can tell.